What Is Government Contract Factoring and How Does It Work?

 Requirements to Apply for Government Contract Factoring

-You must apply to be eligible for government contract factoring services.
 Here is what you need to get approved:

-List of Existing And Potential Customers
+List of Existing and Potential Customers

 altLINE requires a list of your current and potential government agency customers as part of your approval process.
 While we usually use this list to determine factoring eligibility, most government agencies are assumed to be creditworthy.